 Specific winemaking information can be found in each wine’s tasting notes.

-Idlewild has a few homes: a strip of bench-land in Mendocino county, a funky warehouse turned simple winery, and a Salumi & Wine Bar just off the plaza in Healdsburg, CA.
+Idlewild has a few homes: a lonely rolling ridge line in Yorkville Highlands, a strip of bench-land in Mendocino county, a crown vineyard high above the Russian River Valley, a funky warehouse turned simple winery, and a Tasting Room just off the plaza in Healdsburg, CA.

 Located in Central Mendocino County, Fox Hill Vineyard is managed by Idlewild.
 The rocky elevated slopes are planted to 20-30 year old Arneis, Cortese, Dolcetto, Barbera, and Nebbiolo.

-Between Geyserville and Healdsburg sits our cooperative winery.
+Between Geyserville and Healdsburg sits our cooperative winery (Idlewild, Leo Steen, & Ruth Lewandowski).
 The focus is on traditional equipment and the joy of sharing and working with friends.